kgxsz/devops-101/part-four/README.md

 ### **Goal: build a CI pipeline to deploy a dummy application in an automated, reliable, and repeatable manner.**

-We'll be buidling upon the last workshop to create a CI pipeline that tests, packages, publishes, and deploys a dummy application every time you commit to the application's repository.
+We'll be building upon the last workshop to create a CI pipeline that tests, packages, publishes, and deploys a dummy application every time you commit to the application's repository.
 To this end, we'll be touching on some new concepts and tools:

 - IAM Roles
 - S3